COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Introduction

-In our \generatorName\ framework, models are expected to learn to apply the sequence of object-transformations in order to predict output grids given input grids and transformation sequences.
-Furthermore, models do so in different variations of the environment (e.g. varying the number or type of objects, or the grid dimensions).
-Our framework becomes valuable when varying the transformation sequences and environment parametrizations between training and testing sets -- which is how we propose to gauge models' capabilities to compositionally generalize.
-Similar to Lake and Baroni's "dax twice" and "sing and dax" analogy \cite{SCAN_lake_baroni}, we suggest that visual models trained to "rotate" objects once should know how to "rotate twice", as well as "rotate and translate" - provided both rotate and translate transformations were seen during training.

-To demonstrate our generator's utility, and to encourage further research, we follow the aforementioned paradigm and provide a set of benchmark datasets built from different configurations of \generatorName.
-We train state-of-the-art vision models on the proposed benchmark tasks, and find that models consistently fail to generalize to novel combinations of familiar visual elements — despite high performance on training-like examples.
-These findings reinforce the urgency for methods that can move beyond simple pattern recognition to structured, compositional understanding.
+In our \generatorName\ framework, models can learn to apply a given sequence of object-transformations and generate an `output grid' given an `input grid' and a transformation sequence (see Figure \ref{fig:task_examples}).
+Furthermore, models can be implemented in various environment configurations (e.g., with different numbers or types of objects, or grid dimensions).

+The key test of compositionality comes from varying transformation sequences and environment parameters between training and testing time.
+Analogous to the linguistic example ``dax twice'' or ``sing and dax'' \cite{SCAN_lake_baroni}, a model trained to ``rotate'' objects once should generalize to ``rotate twice'' or ``rotate and translate,'' provided it has seen the individual rotate and translate transformations during training.

+\generatorName\ is deliberately abstract and synthetic, which enables to precisely isolate core compositional reasoning from confounding visual complexity.
+Despite its simplicity and grid-based nature, it captures compositional and systematic generalization in ways essential for real-world vision tasks.
+Indeed, the object-centric, order-dependent operations exemplified in \generatorName -- such as selectively modifying or relocating objects while preserving the surrounding scene -- mirror the challenges studied in robotics \cite{roy2004mental} and world-model research \cite{ha2018world, hafner2023masteringDREAMER, bruce2024GENIE, ferraro2025FOCUS}.
+We therefore position \generatorName\ not only as a static image benchmark, but also as an image-and-action framework that explicitly links perception to interaction (see Appendix \ref{appendix:sequential_COGITAO}).
+To facilitate transfer to natural vision, \generatorName\ additionally offers RGB renderings of its tasks to train standard computer-vision models (see Appendix \ref{appendix:rgb_cogitao}), while preserving all its diagnostic power.